doug-moen/openscad2/rfc/Objects.md

 Currently this is being done using lists of name/value pairs and the `search` function, but the resulting code is cryptic.

-### The Object Tree
-OpenSCAD evaluates a script to produce a tree of shapes: that's what the CSG tree is.
-With the introduction of objects, we will now evaluate a script to produce a tree of shapes and objects.
-The root of this tree is the script's object.
-After the evaluator produces the object tree, an additional "pruning" step discards the named fields, producing the CSG tree (see [Implementation](Implementation.md)).

 ### Bill of Materials

 Some users need to extract metadata from their model, eg to construct a "bill of materials".
 Unfortunately, they must rely on low level, non-declarative features to extract this information, like `echo` and `parent_module`.
-The object tree is a pure value that contains all of the necessary metadata.
+The object tree is a pure value capable of storing all of the necessary metadata.
 It can become the basis of a better way to extract metadata.

 For example, you could write a script, `makebom.scad`,